Automation guide • reviewed March 23, 2026

 6. Step 6

-Review logs and retry behavior with the people who will own the workflow after launch, not just with the person who configured it.
+Review logs and retry behavior with the people who will own the workflow after launch, not only with the person who configured it.

 7. Step 7